KayTiwari/ClozeUsers/README.md

-App made for the comapny Clozd
+App made for the company Clozd

 Start server by going to server folder and running: `node index.js`